JonJagger/cyber-dojo/readme.txt

   many :visible_filenames and want to mark which files form the focus of the practice.
 For example
   :highlight_filenames => %w( buffer.cpp buffer.hpp )
   Not required.
-Defaults to the empty.
+Defaults to empty.
   The apperance of :highlight_filenames is controlled by the CSS div[class~='filename']
    {